Susan Gibson performs at Susanna's Kitchen - Sept 20th

 Tables and chairs are setup in the Cantina but you can bring your lawn chairs or blankets for outside viewing and listening

-We typically have a Campfire Jam after an evening show, feel free to join in....
-No minors at the Campfire Jam please
+We typically have a Campfire Jam after an evening show, feel free to join in...
+Please, no minors at the Campfire Jam unless prior approval is given No Campfires as we are under a burn ban but the Jam must go on!!!!

 They are run by volunteers, we appreciate each and every one of you